PurdueECE264/2019FallProblems/Part3/HW13Arithmetic1/README.md

 ==============

 * Understand postfix expressions
-* Use a stack to evaluate postfix expressions
+* Use a list to evaluate postfix expressions
+* Handle incorrect expressions

 This assignment is the first of two assignments for building a calculator.
 The program reads in operations from a file and outputs the result of the computation to another file.
-This assignment will use a *stack* to implement its calculator, and the next assignment will use a *binary tree* to make your calculator more useable.
+This assignment will use a *list* to implement its calculator, and the next assignment will use a *binary tree* to make your calculator more useable.

 Postfix Expressions